corydissinger/raw4j/README.md

 - Minimal memory footprint with fewest LoC
 - Easy to understand and implement

-**reddit-jersey-client** provide a light-weight, injectable dependency that allows for an intuitive but not overly opinionated Java Reddit API client.
+**reddit-api-wrapper** provide a light-weight, injectable dependency that allows for an intuitive but not overly opinionated Java Reddit API client.

 As of 09/05/2013 no truly complete Java Reddit API clients really exist - [check here](https://github.com/reddit/reddit/wiki/API-Wrappers).

 # Usage
 ______________
-Most of this example was pulled directly from the ['Requestor'](https://github.com/corydissinger/reddit-jersey-client/blob/master/src/test/java/com/cd/requestor/RedditRequestorTest.java) JUnit test class.
+Most of this example was pulled directly from the ['Requestor'](https://github.com/corydissinger/reddit-api-wrapper/blob/master/src/test/java/com/cd/requestor/RedditRequestorTest.java) JUnit test class.

 Please note I have omitted the @Test annotation from many of the methods to prevent frivolous API calls.